Wąsosz pogrom: Aftermath

 Menachem Finkielsztejn, a resident of Radziłów, described in a post-war testimony how Poles from Wąsosz arrived in Radziłów on 6 July saying that "It was immediately known that those who came had previously killed in a horrible manner, using pipes [?] and knives, all the Jews in their own town, not sparing even women or little children".
-However, they were chased away by the local townfolk of Radziłów, who then massacred the Jews of Radziłów on 7 June, killing the entire community except for 18 survivors.
+However, they were chased away by the local townfolk of Radziłów, who then massacred the Jews of Radziłów on 7 July, killing the entire community except for 18 survivors.
 According to Andrzej Żbikowski the townfolk of Radziłów drove away the Wąsosz killers so that they could kill and steal the property of the Jews for themselves.

 Fifteen surviving Jews remained in the town until 1 July 1942, when they were moved to the Milbo estate where some 500 Jews were employed in various works.
 In November 1942 the survivors were moved to the Bogusze transit camp and from there onward to Treblinka extermination camp and Auschwitz concentration camp.

-In 1951, Marian Rydzewski was tried and acquitted for participating pogrom before a communist court.
+In 1951, Marian Rydzewski was tried and acquitted for participating in the pogrom before a communist court.